PrincetonUniversity/job_defense_shield/docs/setup.md

 $ job_defense_shield --usage-overview --report
 ```

 This feature is useful when combined with `cron`.
-That is, one can receive a daily report showing all of the instances of underutilization across all of the systems (see [reports](reports/overview.md)).
+Specifically, one can receive a daily report showing all of the instances of underutilization across all of the systems.
+More will be said about this later.

+If the email test failed then see the next section about setting up an external SMTP server.

 ## Troubleshooting the Installation